CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

 ## Exercise 6: Monitoring and Load Testing (Optional)

-Azure Load Testing Preview is a fully managed load-testing service that enables you to generate high-scale load.
+In this exercise, we will add monitoring and logging to gain insight on the application usage in the cloud.
+Then create Azure load testing which is a fully managed load-testing service that enables you to generate high-scale load.
 The service simulates traffic for your applications, regardless of where they're hosted.
 Developers, testers, and quality assurance (QA) engineers can use it to optimize application performance, scalability, or capacity.
+We will also explore Azure Chaos Studio that helps you measure, understand, and improve your cloud application and service resilience.

 ### Task 1: Set up Application Insights